ClaireHzl/Projet_Squat/README.md

 The algorithm is built as follow :

+1. Initialization of all the parameters and the variables needed

-1. Speech Recognition : the program awaits for the user to say "oui" to the question "es-tu prêt ?"
+2. Speech Recognition : the program awaits for the user to say "oui" to the question "es-tu prêt ?"

-2. Image processing with CV2 and Mediapipe  :
+3. Image processing with CV2 and Mediapipe :

-     2.1.
+     3.1.
 Calibration for 5 seconds : recording of all the coordinates, distances, angles of the initial body landmarks via the function *calibration*

-     2.2.
-Detection of errors on squat workout : calculation of parameters related to the posture of the head, torso, shoulders, hips, knees and feet for each squat.
+     3.2.
+Detection of errors on the squat workout : calculation of parameters related to the posture of the head, torso, shoulders, hips, knees and feet for each squat.

     If an error is detected in > 7 frames on a single squat, there is an auditory feedback on how to improve the movement.

     If that error is linked to the shoulders, hips, or torso, there is also a vibratory feedback on the back.
 If that error is linked to one of the knees, there is a vibratory feedback on the knee involved.

-3. Stop when the user leaves the scene
+4. Algorithm exit when the user leaves the scene